btroncone/learn-rxjs/concepts/operator-imports.md

 }
 ```

-This is method is generally *OK* for private projects and modules, the issue arises when you are using these imports in say, a public [npm](https://www.npmjs.com/) package or library to be consumed throughout your organization.
+This is method is generally *OK* for private projects and modules, the issue arises when you are using these imports in say, an [npm](https://www.npmjs.com/) package or library to be consumed throughout your organization.

 ### A Quick Example

 To see where a problem can spring up, let's imagine **Person A** is creating a public Angular component library.
 In this library you need a few operators so you add the typical imports:

-*my-public-library.ts*
+*some-public-library.ts*
 ```ts
 import 'rxjs/add/operator/take';
 import 'rxjs/add/operator/concatMap';
 import 'rxjs/add/operator/switchMap';
 ```

-**Person B** comes along with `file > new project` and includes your library.
+**Person B** comes along and includes your library.
 They now have access to these operators even though they did not personally import them. *Probably not a huge deal but it can be confusing.* You use the library and operators, life goes on...

 A month later **Person A** decides to update their library.
 They no longer need `switchMap` or `concatMap` so they remove the imports:

-*my-public-library.ts*
+*some-public-library.ts*
 ```ts
 import 'rxjs/add/operator/take';
 ```

 **Person B** upgrades the dependency, builds their project, which now fails.
 They never included `switchMap` or `concatMap` themselves, it was **just working** based on the inclusion of a 3rd party dependency.
-If you were not aware this could be an issue it may take a while to track down.
+If you were not aware this could be an issue that can take a bit to track down.

 ### The Solution